FreeMagic200/scRNA-neuron-clustering/README.md

-# Clustering and annotation for neurons
+# Clustering and annotation for scRNA data (all cells & neurons)